 Proportions play a large part in the look of the script, but now we have to address forms.
 Whether simple or elaborate, the letters in a set will share a specific sense of form, a consistency of curves, angles, ornamental details if any.

 There is no one right way of determining the forms that define your set.
-You can start by designing one letter, and derive the rest from it; you can create a grid into which you constrain each letter (an example of specifically created grid is the one used for LED numbers); you can start with a single design element, and let it reverberate through the entire script.
+You can start by designing one letter, and derive the rest from it; you can create a grid into which you constrain each letter (an example of a specifically created grid is the one used for LED numbers); you can start with a single design element, and let it reverberate through the entire script.

 The latter method is what I'm doing here.
 I have in mind this serif (Arabic: tarwîs) to head my Alif: